Special thanks to Danish Creamery for making delicious, high-quality butter and for sponsoring this post. As always, all opinions are my own.

 Butter Mints

-Prep Time 15 minutes
+Prep Time: 15 minutes

-Resting Time (For Mints To Harden) 10 hours
+Resting Time (For Mints To Harden): 10 hours

-Total Time 10 hours 15 minutes
+Total Time: 10 hours 15 minutes

-Servings 150 mints
+Servings: 150 mints

 Ingredients

-• 1/2 cup Danish Creamery Premium Butter, at room temperature
+• 1/2 cup Danish Creamery Premium Butter at room temperature

-• 3-3/4 cups powdered sugar Note 1
+• 3-3/4 cups powdered sugar see note 1

 • 1 teaspoon vanilla extract

-• 1/4 teaspoon peppermint extract Note 3
+• 1/4 teaspoon peppermint extract see note 3

-• Optional: food coloring
+• Food coloring optional

 Instructions

-• FORM A BALL OF DOUGH: Once all the powdered sugar is incorporated, you can add food coloring if desired (we typically don't -- the pictures are without any coloring).
-Add 2-3 drops or to desired color preference.
-Increase the speed to high and beat until a smooth dough forms.
-Again, scrape the sides of the bowl as needed.
-Once a smooth dough is formed (see Note 1), turn off the mixer.
-Sprinkle a handful of powdered sugar on a flat, clean surface.
-Dump the dough from the bowl to the counter and gently knead it, rolling it into a thick disc.
+• Once the powdered sugar is fully incorporated, you can add 2โ€“3 drops of food coloring.
+Increase the mixer speed to high and beat until a smooth dough forms, scraping the bowl as needed.
+Once the dough is smooth, turn off the mixer and sprinkle a handful of powdered sugar on a clean surface.
+Transfer the dough to the counter and gently knead it, shaping it into a thick disc.

-• LET DRY/STORAGE: Let the mints sit and dry, uncovered, overnight or 10-12 hours.
-Note that even when these mints have dried, they aren't going to be as hard as commercial mints -- the softer interior is what makes them so creamy and delicious!
+• Let the mints sit uncovered to dry overnight or for 10โ€“12 hours.
+Keep in mind that these mints will remain softer than commercial varieties, which is what makes them so creamy and delicious!

 Video